 Mobile apps nowadays often provide personalized functions and contents for different individuals.
 This usually requires the ability to identify individual users.
 The University IT infrastructure is designed to facilitate these needs.

 For cybersecurity reasons, only mobile apps that are owned or sponsored by HKUST are eligible to utilize authentication infrastructure of the University to identify users.

 It is common that a mobile app needs to access the data or functions provided by some existing systems in HKUST.
 For popular mobile apps, the resulting accesses to existing systems can be voluminous and may cause unexpected issues to the normal operation of existing systems.

 To prevent adverse effects on or even disruptions to existing systems, the mobile app owner should first request consent from the respective system owners on such accesses, and follow the agreed approach to access the data or functions.

 In order to ensure this process is manageable and effective, the University advocates the use of the Application Programming Interface (API) technology, conforming to common standards for mobile apps to access data and functions from other systems in an orderly and secure fashion.

-Only HKUST-Official Apps will be published using the publisher identity of the University, after passing the compliance check.
-The owners of HKUST-Official Apps may contact ITSC and provide the necessary details for submission to both iOS App Store and Android Google Play.
+Only mobile apps owned by HKUST will be published using the publisher identity of the University, after passing the compliance check.
+HKUST mobile app owners may contact ITSC and provide the necessary details for submission to both iOS App Store and Android Google Play.
 They may also contact ITSC to remove the apps from the stores if the apps are no longer useful.